TumblrX/Frontend/commitmessage.md

 👌Done

--  fixing the error in the json server , when you send the data to the server it overwrite the previous settings data
+-  customize the notification section, give the sections their width height etc .

 ✔️To-do

-1. routing

-2. handle Css files
+1. give the elements their font-size colors and so on